remore/burn/README.md

-# Burn - a handy toolkit to make .nes application from Ruby DSL
+# Burn - a handy toolkit to make a .nes application from a Ruby DSL

 Burn is a free and open source framework that allows you to create 8-bit flavored application(.nes) using a Ruby DSL.